smakhnist/trade-enrichment-assignment/README.md

 which performance is always O(n) and cut out only the necessary part of the line.
 See EfficientStructuresTradeEnrichmentService#processLine for impl details.

-#### 4. Quick (QuickTradeEnrichmentService) is the fastest solution and comprises improvement techniques from both ReadWriteSplit, EfficientStructures solutions
+#### 4. ReadWriteThreadsSplit (ThreadsSplitTradeEnrichmentService) is the fastest solution and comprises improvement techniques from both ReadWriteSplit, EfficientStructures solutions
-`curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-quick`
+`curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-threads-split`

+The idea was to split the reading and writing operations into separate threads to make them work in parallel.

+- Consumer thread reads the input file, processes the lines, and puts them into the thread-safe queue.
+- The producer thread reads the lines from the queue and writes them in the output file.

-This solution gives us ~**450%** performance improvement compared to the naive version.
+This solution gave us a tiny improvement in comparison with the EfficientStructures solution and ~**300%** performance improvement compared to the naive version.

 ### Statistics summary per each solution: